abhishek-gola/hazard-detector/README.md

 result in this repo predating `scripts/eval_moseg.py` should be read with that in mind.

-**Untested hypotheses, named so they are not mistaken for conclusions.** Full-FOV input fails and per-frame MAD inflation is the leading explanation — not tested.
-Growing the surprise blob into an object mask should close the mIoU gap if the structural diagnosis is right — not built.
-Both are the loosest threads here.
+**Open threads.** Full FOV fails and I no longer have a candidate reason: both hypotheses I had were implemented and both were wrong.
+Drive 0001 is diagnosed as far as the available diagnostics go — the signal is genuinely weak there, not hidden by a normalisation artifact — but which of small objects, near-radial motion or scene content is responsible stays unseparated.
+Growing the surprise blob into an object mask should close the mIoU gap if the structural diagnosis is right, and it is not built.

 ## Layout